michaelbui99/manhwa-tracker/readme.md

 # Manhwa Tracker

-Project is mainly used for learning new technologies including Docker, React with Redux, Web scraping with Python and Typescript.
+Project is mainly used for learning new technologies and languages including Docker, React with Redux, Web scraping with Python and Typescript.

 ## Screen shots